 The Opioid Addiction and Overdose Epidemic Has a Long History

 Many people point to loosened prescribing practices in the late 1990s as the root cause of opioid addiction and overdose.
+For many, this is where the history of the opioid epidemic starts.
 Pharmaceutical companies developed new prescription painkillers like OxyContin, Percocet, and Dilaudid.
 They allegedly convinced doctors to prescribe narcotic painkillers to more people with less severe types of pain.

 Unfortunately, greater access to prescription narcotics led to higher rates of abuse around the nation.

 Opiate drugs have almost always been both a boon and a detriment.
 In the thousands of years since people first harvested opium from poppies, scientists have learned a few things about how to safely prescribe these drugs and how to safely overcome addiction to these chemicals.

 These higher rates of abuse have also brought about more drug overdoses, firmly rooting the United States in a public health emergency that has been fighting for years now.